-The Saint Thomas More Scholarship

-Scott Broyles, Ph.D., Director

-At a time when Americans are increasingly interested in questions of religious liberty and the relationship between Church and State, Belmont Abbey College offers select applicants the opportunity to become Thomas More Scholars.
+The Saint Thomas More Scholarship Ian Crowe, Ph.D., Director At a time when Americans are increasingly interested in questions of religious liberty and the relationship between Church and State, Belmont Abbey College offers select applicants the opportunity to become Thomas More Scholars.
 The Thomas More Scholarship Program aims to enrich the academic experience of morally serious, principled, talented students interested in the vital moral and political issues of our age and the exercise of public courage in defense of the truth.

-To this end, The Thomas More Program provides

-- one seminar-style class each year focused on the study and discussion of the foundational works and seminal ideas of the Western intellectual tradition - the opportunity to participate in other stimulating extracurricular activities throughout the year, including social gatherings, hikes, reading groups, and cultural events and women who are themselves looking for a "Renaissance" education that integrates faith, learning, and moral courage, one that promotes the development of virtue and wisdom.

-The program takes inspiration from the life and thought of the great Saint Thomas More.
-Through a broad classical education and a life of prudence informed by faith, Thomas More exemplified the Renaissance tradition of bringing classical learning to bear on political life.
-In keeping with More's example, the program seeks young men

-One Great Books Seminar per Year

-In addition to taking their usual schedule of courses at the Abbey, students in the More Program take one seminar each spring that focuses on the close reading and discussion of the great books of Western civilization from the Greeks to the modern world.

-Faculty Conversation

-Each year students attend a live public Socratic conversation among several faculty members on a portion of one of the great texts from the core or the Great Tradition Seminars.

-More Program Book

-Each year all members of the program read one great book outside of class.
-The selected text will be one not normally studied in the More Seminars or the Abbey core.
-This text provides the basis for a cross-cohort all-program seminar where students and instructors discuss the work in small groups mixed of freshmen, sophomores, juniors, and seniors.

-Other Cultural and Extracurricular Activities

-Students in the program will also have the opportunity to attend annual lectures and cultural events, to participate in reading groups and outdoor activities with the director and faculty members, to dine with faculty off campus, and to enjoy social gatherings.

-Military Science

-The Army ROTC program at Belmont Abbey College, which is an elective, is offered through the University of North Carolina at Charlotte.
+Military Science The Army ROTC program at Belmont Abbey College, which is an elective, is offered through the University of North Carolina at Charlotte.
 This program emphasizes instruction in the development of leadership skills and managerial ability for young men and women, and provides an opportunity for those who qualify to serve their country as officers.
 The Army ROTC program, primarily designed around a two-year Basic Course and a two-year Advanced Course, culminates in a commission in the active Army, Army Reserve, or Army National Guard.
 Enrollment in the Basic Course does not obligate the student to military service.
 Students in the Advanced Course attend a summer camp between their junior and senior years, and receive a monthly stipend for ten months during each school year.
 Upon completion of the Advanced Course and graduation from Belmont Abbey College, a student will be commissioned as a Second Lieutenant in the Army Reserve.
 Course offerings and descriptions are available from the Registrar's Office.
-Students interested in Army ROTC should contact the enrollment officer, Rick Nash for more information (704-687-8633).
+Students interested in Army ROTC should contact the enrollment officer, Rick Nash for more information (704-687- 8633).
 Scholarships The Army ROTC Scholarship Program provides financial assistance to highly-qualified male and female students who are considering careers as officers.
 Students may qualify for two-, or three-year scholarships.
 All Army ROTC scholarships pay for full tuition and mandatory fees, books, and provides a monthly tax free stipend during the academic year.

-Pre-Professional Programs

-The pre-professional programs at Belmont Abbey College entail four (4) years of undergraduate study culminating in a B. S. or B. A. degree.
+Pre-Professional Programs The pre-professional programs at Belmont Abbey College entail four (4) years of undergraduate study culminating in a B. S. or B. A. degree.
 Pre-dental, pre-medical, and pre-veterinary students should follow the curriculum given on the page of the Catalogue for the major concentration in Biology.
 Pre-legal students may minor in pre-law but generally major in: English, History, or Government and Political Philosophy.
 Please see the section on "Majors, Minors, and Concentrations" for more information.

-Accessibility Services

-Kimberly Stallings, Accessibility Services Coordinator
+Accessibility Kimberly Stallings, Accessibility Services Coordinator Services

-The Accessibility Services Coordinator, located on the lower level of the Library, is the campus representative responsible for compliance with the Americans with Disabilities Act (ADA), and manages all student requests for special access accommodations due to disabilities.
+The Accessibility Services Coordinator, located on the lower level of the Library within the Office of Academic Assistance, is the campus representative responsible for compliance with the Americans with Disabilities Act (ADA), and manages all student requests for special access accommodations due to disabilities.
 An applicant with a documented disability must satisfy the regular admission requirements.
 The nature or existence of an applicant's disability will not affect whether he or she is admitted to the College.